CiscoSE/vmo3/outlook-monitor/README.md

     }
     ```

-14. The monitor_users function in main.py checks if there was a POST from vmo-mediator.
+14. The monitor_users function in main.py checks if there was a POST from <a href="https://github.com/clintmann/vmo3/tree/master/vmo-mediator#vmo3---vmo-mediator">vmo-mediator</a>.
 If there was a POST, the data
 is parsed to extract the users email address and monitor status.

 15. monitor_users then calls the check_activedir_users function in the checkMSgraph.py module.